coexps/Rephine/README.md

 permutation_code.R is the simulation R code. it simulate TR and targets expression data, noise data and RP scores.

 drug_code_R.R is the RePhine R code.
-For more details, please see guide.

 ## Installation
 You might use R function install.packages() to install the Rephine package.
 For more details, you might see the user guide.